AndreasAugustin/actions-template-sync/README.md

 ## Features

-* Sync template repository with the current repository
+* Sync other public or private repository (e.q. template repositories) with the current repository
 * Ignore files and folders from syncing using a `.templatesyncignore` file
+* many configuration options

 ## Usage